Red Square (painting)

 Painterly Realism of a Peasant Woman in Two Dimensions, also known as Red Square, is a 1915 painting by Kazimir Malevich.
-Red Square was part of Malevich's Suprematist art movement (1915-1919), which aimed to create artworks that were universally understood.
+Red Square was part of Malevich's Suprematist art movement (19151919), which aimed to create artworks that were universally understood.

 A non-representational work, the painting shows a red quadrilateral on a white field.
+The red square is one of the Malevich's three suprematist squares, the other two being black and white.

 Red Square is currently in the collection of the Russian Museum.

 Background

 Malevich first began exploring the artistic potential of the square in stage curtains for the 1913 Russian Futurist/Cubo-Futurist opera Victory Over the Sun.
 The design reflected the synthesis of Russian and Western European art on the eve of World War I.

 The Red Square was displayed at The Last Futurist Exhibition of Paintings 0,10 in Petrograd alongside other notable works by Malevich including Black Square and White on White.

 Unlike Black Square and Black Circle, Red Square was not included in First Russian Art Exhibition held in Berlin in 1922 because the painting was considered less important by UNOVIS.

 Stage design for Victory over the Sun, Act 1, Scene 1.
 1913.
 Graphite pencil on paper, 25.9 x 20.2 cm.

 Like many of Malevich's paintings from the time, Red Square does not have a clear orientation.
 Even in exhibitions where Malevich helped mount the works, it may have hung in various positions.